The Patricia and Donald Shepherd Charitable Trust

 - Trustee initiative and discretion

-- Pre-existing relationships with charitable organizations
+- Pre-existing relationships with charitable organisations

 Getting on Their Radar